igordejanovic/parglare/README.md

 - Declarative associativity and priority based conflict resolution for productions
   - See the `calc` example, or the quick intro bellow.
 - Lexical disambiguation strategy.
-  - The default strategy is longest-match first and than str over regex match (i.e. the most specific match).
+  - The default strategy is longest-match first and then `str` over `regex` match (i.e. the most specific match).
 Terminal priority can be provided for override if necessary.
 - Semantic actions and default actions which builds the parse tree (controlled by `actions` and `default_actions` parameters for the `Parser` class).
-  - If no actions are provided and default actions are explicitely disabled parser works as recognizer, i.e. no reduction actions are called and the only output of the parser is whether the input was recognized or not.
+  - If no actions are provided and the default actions are explicitely disabled parser works as a recognizer, i.e. no reduction actions are called and the only output of the parser is whether the input was recognized or not.
 - Debug print/tracing (set `debug=True` to the `Parser` instantiation).
 - Tests